Buying health insurance

 If you’re diagnosed with cancer and have a personal loan or credit card, you may have payment protection insurance (PPI).
 This should cover your loan or card repayments if you’re signed off sick from work.

 PPI has been widely mis-sold in the past.
-If your claim is turned down and you feel that it wasn’t made clear to you when you took out the insurance that claims like yours would not be covered, you should make a complaint, as you may not be eligible for compensation (see our section on sources of advice for financial issues|).
+If your claim is turned down and you feel that it wasn’t made clear to you when you took out the insurance that claims like yours wouldn’t be covered, you should make a complaint, as you may be eligible for compensation.
+For more information about making a complaint, see our section sources Sources of advice for financial issues .

 If you have private medical insurance (PMI) - either your own policy or cover through work - it may reimburse the cost of some or all private treatment for cancer.
 PMI is designed to cover acute medical conditions but not chronic ones.
 There can be confusion about when cancer counts as acute or chronic.

 You must get the insurer’s approval for any course of treatment before it goes ahead, otherwise the insurer may refuse to pay.

 For income protection insurance or private medical insurance provided through work, contact your personnel or human resources (HR) department for guidance on making a claim.